 Special Projects

-Fiesta de Navidad: Ignatians Service Organization plan and execute Fiesta de Navidad, an annual commemoration of the relationship between Dolores Mission and Loyola Marymount University.
+Fiesta de Navidad: Ignatians Service Organization plans and executes Fiesta de Navidad, an annual commemoration of the relationship between Dolores Mission and Loyola Marymount University.
 Fiesta de Navidad honors this special bond by providing a night of togetherness surrounding a tradition that is dear to every Jesuit institution: celebrating Christmas.

 Contact Us